harshkore21/CSI/week4new/task1.md

-# Azure Virtual Networks and Hub-and-Spoke Architecture Guide 🕸️
+# Azure Virtual Networks and Hub-and-Spoke Architecture 🕸️

 ## Table of Contents 📋
 1. [Create a Virtual Network with Subnets](#create-a-virtual-network-with-subnets)